wrex/lessons/content/post/2019-3-1-beginner-blues.md

 draft: false
 ---

 Contrary to what I thought when I first started, the blues are far from simple!
-Sure, the blues just uses three chords but the reasons behind them all being dom7 chords, for example are pretty complex.
-And things really get interesting when people like <a href="https://flypaper.soundfly.com/features/understanding-advanced-blues-harmony/" target="_blank">Brian Wilson or Ornette Coleman</a>.
+Even though the blues uses just three chords, the reasons behind them all being dom7 chords, for example are pretty complex.
+Things really get interesting when people like <a href="https://flypaper.soundfly.com/features/understanding-advanced-blues-harmony/" target="_blank">Brian Wilson or Ornette Coleman</a> get involved.

 Still, a 12-bar blues almost always follows roughly the same chord changes.
 It usually moves to the IV chord in bar 4, for example, then back to the I in bar 6, and has some sort of turnaround in the last four bars.